baentsch/oqs-software/haproxy/README.md

 ## Quick start

+### Short form

+`docker run -p 4443:443 -e BACKEND=<backend-address:port> -t openqsafe/haproxy-appliance` starts a QSC-enabled HAproxy on port 4443 of the local machine acting as reverse proxy towards the (plain http) backend.

+If you have an OQS-enabled SDK or applications, you can connect to this as usual, e.g., via `curl https://HAPROXY-ADDRESS:4443`.

+If you do not have that, you can start a forward proxy with this command

+`docker run -p 8080:8080 -e DISABLE_CERT_CHECK=1 -t openqsafe/haproxy-local-appliance HAPROXY-ADDRESS:4443` provides a plain interface to the above at `http://localhost:8080'.

+This sets up a transparent, application level QSC-protected tunnel between the two HAproxy instances that can be accessed with any plain HTTP tooling or browser.
+For more secure and realistic setups, read on.

+### Some more details

-If provided no arguments, the docker image configures all components and creates all required persistent HAproxy frontend PKI artifacts in an ephemeral manner: CA (key and certificate), server (key and certificate).
+If provided no arguments, the main docker image configures all components and creates all required persistent HAproxy frontend PKI artifacts in an ephemeral manner: CA (key and certificate), server (key and certificate).
 The utility script for this is `scripts/run.sh`.
 The resultant HAproxy is accessible at the exposed port 4443.

 If one wants to interact with all components on a command line within the running image, the utility script `scripts/run-bash.sh` should be run: All components are started by executing `startup.sh`, may be checked to be running (`ps -ags`) and can be exercized with the command `curl --cacert root/CA.crt https://my.ha.proxy`.